Clearing Emirati Immigration

 Our friend graciously offered to pick us up after he knocked off work but ended up stuck in traffic, so we waited 45 minutes with all our belongings in front of the Gulf Star Hotel.
 In that time we did not see any other westerners walk past with the busy rush hour pedestrian traffic.
-Unlike the touristy souq areas near the river, that part of Dubai’s Deira section had zero tourists meandering about and consists mainly of immigrants of Indian, Pakistani and Bangladeshi descent.
+Unlike the touristy souq areas near the river, that part of Dubai’s Deira neighborhood had zero tourists meandering about and consists mainly of immigrants of Indian, Pakistani and Bangladeshi descent.
 As it wasn’t touristy, not a single person bothered to randomly try selling us anything.
 One person, perhaps thinking we were lost, even offered us his phone if we wanted to make a free call.
 It was a refreshing change from earlier in the day where we were frequently hassled and some people attempted to rip us off.

 This story was read at the Dublin Writers Forum last week.
 A big thanks goes out to a very talented group of writers who provided some great feedback.
 I have incorporated some of their editorial changes to this post.